jojomanurung/MovieWatch-List/README.md

 ### The challenge

-Recreating My Movie Watch List app with form control based on [this](https://my-movie-watch-list.vercel.app/).
+Recreating My Movie Watch List app based on [this](https://my-movie-watch-list.vercel.app/).

 My job is to make CRUD (Create, Read, Update, and Delete) app.
 Using table to display the mock data then performing add, update and delete action using modal pop-up.